HarryBuxton7/BFS-DFS-Astar-Algorithm-Visualizer/README.md

 But I still didn't have to read the code for the algorithm implementations because they just worked instantly.
 Mainly an example of how useful chatGPT can be for generating code/proof of concept for how to do things at the start of a project.
 Used chat gpt 4

+Chat GPT has clear limitations and moving this project any futher would not be possible without humans writing maintable code.
+So it's clear this is very limited, but interesting none the less.